hherzog/bip39-utils/README.md

 # bip39 utils</br>

 Packing 24-wordlists into blocks, based on the bip39 english.txt wordlist.</br>
-in this example we create a wordlist, then pack it into 4 blocks</br>
+In this example we create a wordlist, then pack it into 4 blocks</br>
 and extract them later back to the 24-wordlist.</br>

 How to use:</br>